Stanford vs. Washington State NCAA Football Odds, Plays and Insights | October 16, 2021

 - Washington State is 3-3-0 against the spread this year.

-- When Washington State scores more than 27.0 points, it is 1-1 against the spread and 2-0 overall.
+- Washington State is 1-1 against the spread and 2-0 overall when the team notches more than 27 points.

-- In games that Washington State piles up over 408.2 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Washington State amasses more than 408.2 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Cougars have turned the ball over seven more times (12 total) than the Cardinal have forced a turnover (5) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.